There are four kinds of window film that can be applied to residential glass:

 For example, customers can get an etched appearance without the high cost of removing and sandblasting the glass, while also letting in natural light and increasing privacy.
 And if they’re looking for a bathroom solution, frosted glass privacy film blocks the neighbor’s view but not the sunlight.

-Solar Control (Low-E) Window Film – Low-E window film is a cost-effective way to protect belongings while making homes more energy-efficient.
-In addition, this style of the film can protect belongings from the sun’s rays.
-Products like this can filter out 99 percent of damaging ultraviolet rays, protecting furniture, rugs, and fabrics from fading or drying out.
+Solar Control (Low-E) Window Film – Low-E window film is a cost-effective way to protect belongings while making homes more energy efficient.
+In addition, this style of film can protect belongings from the sun’s rays.
+Products like this can filter out 99 percent of damaging ultraviolet rays, protecting furniture, rugs and fabrics from fading or drying out.
 For the best coverage, your customers should choose window tints that are approved by the Skin Cancer Foundation.

 Window Security Film – Window security film protects windows from accidents.
 If a window is broken, it will prevent dangerous shards from flying and injuring people by keeping the pieces safely attached to the film.